 Travel to Tanzania to complete your internship in physiotherapy and join a multicultural team on site.
 You will work in a local medical facility, contributing to the Sustainable Development Goal of ensuring access to healthcare for all.
 Alongside healthcare professionals, you will learn from their knowledge and expertise.
 It’s also an opportunity to discover a new culture by sharing experiences with the local community!

-For your physiotherapy internships, in all medical establishments, you will be assigned to a hospital professional who will guide you and decide on the exams and treatments you can perform on patients under their supervision.
-This includes tasks such as administering medications, wound care, measuring vital signs, administering vaccines, and other assistance activities.
-This professional will provide you with professional feedback.
+For your physiotherapy internships, at all medical facilities, you will be assigned to a hospital professional who will guide you and decide which exams and treatments you may carry out on patients under their supervision.

 This is an organization specialized in organizing internships and volunteer missions in various fields and countries, including Tanzania.
 “Our mission is nothing less than to ‘unite the world.'”
 Our goal is to bring together people from different cultures so that they can learn from each other, understand each other, and work together to improve the living conditions on this planet.”